betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 Each 2020 BSSw Fellow will receive up to $25,000 for an activity that promotes better scientific software.

 ### How are the funds awarded?
-Are there any restrictions on how the fellowship funds can be used?
+When do I submit budget information?

-The Fellowship award will be in the form of a subcontract from Oak Ridge National Laboratory to the winner’s institution.
+The Fellowship award will be in the form of a subcontract from Oak Ridge National Laboratory to the recipient’s institution.
 The value of the subcontract will not exceed $25,000 in direct costs, plus usual and customary overheads the institution would charge on such a contract.
 It is not necessary to provide a budget with your application; a detailed budget will be part of the contracting process.

-But for planning purposes, we provide the following guidance.
+### Are there any restrictions on how the fellowship funds can be used?

 Most institutions have well-established rules for what constitute “allowable” expenses on research grants or contracts.
 Generally, these must be followed.
 (There are a few cases where ORNL and Dept. of Energy rules trump local rules.)
 The categories of expenses on the budget form include: personnel, travel, equipment (over $5k), supplies (under $5k), and contracting.
 * The Fellowship is limited to individual applicants, not a team.
 The inclusion of other personnel or contracts to others are generally discouraged.
 Modest amounts budgeted for support services, such as technical editing or graphical design, may make sense in some cases.